Slender sea pen

 The slender sea pen (Virgularia mirabilis) is a species of sea pen in the family Virgulariidae, occurring throughout the Mediterranean and Western Europe, with some colonies being found on islands in the Mid-Atlantic.

 Description

 The slender sea pen stands upright in fine sediments.
 Their peduncles are buried underneath the sediment, while their raches extend into the water column.
-Due to their location in fine sediments, they are known to be able to withdraw into the sediment very quickly.
+Due to their location in fine sediments, they can withdraw into the sediment very quickly.
 They are able to reach up to 60 cm in length.

 It forms elongated and slender colonies, with polyps living on attached side branches.
 The polyps that form on the slender sea pen are able to form groups as large as 16 on each branch, with the central stem being only a few millimeters thick.
 The slender sea pen's color ranges from white, to beige, to a light yellow.
 Research shows that the nerve net in the slender sea pen seems to be well-developed.